MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/use-simplified-authentication-configuration.md

 To configure **Additional settings** for Facebook, read [configure additional settings for OAuth 2 providers](#configure-additional-settings-for-oauth-2-providers).

-For more information about configuring OAuth 2 providers, refer to [OAuth 2 provider settings for portals](configure-oauth2-settings.md).
+For more information about configuring OAuth 2 providers, see [OAuth 2 provider settings for portals](configure-oauth2-settings.md).

 ## Configure LinkedIn provider